bufbuild-ru/docs/docs/protovalidate/cel/index.md

 4. Receiving the result of the CEL compiler (a CEL abstract syntax tree, or AST).
 5. Creating a CEL program (another class or type provided by the CEL library) based on the compiled AST.

-After CEL expressions are compiled into CEL programs, the program can be provided input and run (evaluated, in CEL's terminology) at any time, returning the result of its expression.It's not too different from writing any other compiled program: the source code is compiled, turned into an executable program, and then a runtime executes the program with any provided input.For more details on how to use CEL directly, see the [CEL tutorials for Go, Java, and C++](https://cel.dev/tutorials/cel-get-started-tutorial).
+After CEL expressions are compiled into CEL programs, the program can be provided input and run (evaluated, in CEL's terminology) at any time, returning the result of its expression.

+It's not too different from writing any other compiled program: the source code is compiled, turned into an executable program, and then a runtime executes the program with any provided input.

+For more details on how to use CEL directly, see the [CEL tutorials for Go, Java, and C++](https://cel.dev/tutorials/cel-get-started-tutorial).

 ## Protovalidate and CEL